gversluis/miniflux-minimal-css/README.md

 This CSS was written for [Miniflux v2](https://github.com/miniflux/v2) version 2.0.41 and may work on different versions.

 I wrote this CSS for my own use so it is not tested except for my current Mull on Android and Firefox on Windows.
+Chromium on Windows seems to work as well but I only gave it a sneak peek.

 ## Screenshots